kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I am an invited participant to the Pre-Arizona winter school!
 The group to which I am assigned is "Abelian varieties over finite fields"
 - I am an invited participant / future prospective faculty to the Pathways to RIT computing edition!
 - I will be attending GREPSEC in Anaheim 2023 at USENIX!
 Say hi if you're there!
 Excited to be there in-person!
+- I have been invited to Adobe Research's Experience Day 2023!
+- I have been invited to Goldman Sachs' HackerRank Prep for their 2024 roles!
 - I have received a grant to attend SOUPS at USENIX, so I will be at USENIX 2023 in Anaheim from August 6th through the 8th!
 - I've been invited to be a reviewer for the Algorithmic Fairness through the Lens of Time workshops at NeurIPS 2023
 - I have been invited to be a reviewer for the Black in AI Workshop at NeurIPS 2023.